August 2009

 space where I've been working

-trumpet, computer, practice amp/drumbox combo, etc. The flat
+trumpet, computer, practice amp/drum box combo, etc. The

-screen monitor over my keyboard is interesting: it allows me to pull up
+screen monitor over my keyboard allows me to pull up

-at once - I would have died to have this capability when I was a
+at once.
+I would have died to have this capability when I

 young working musician in my twenties.

-as I'm travelling, the keyboard isn't a practical companion, unless I
+as I'm traveling, the keyboard isn't a practical companion,

-sound on those is usually pretty tinny and unpleasant; but I'll take my
+sound on those is usually pretty tinny and unpleasant.

-trumpet with me, and play on pianos found here and there along the
+trumpet with me, and perhaps play on pianos found here and there

 way.
-And I'll probe my travelling companions and the people I
+And I'll probe my traveling companions and the people

-encounter along the way for those who can sing, and like to do that -
+encounter along the way to find those who like to sing.